Llanera, Nueva Ecija

 The town's economy is largely agricultural, with rice as the principal product.
-It is a land of plains with frew creeks a small dam and a river the only water bodies bisecting the plains.
+It is a land of plains with few creeks, a small dam, and a river - the only bodies of water bisecting the plains.
 There are no mountain ranges in the municipality.

-Principal industry and commerce are related to the production of rice and rice products.
+The principal industrial and commercial activities are related to the production of rice and related products.
 Minor products include onion growing, cattle raising and vegetable production.
 The town also known for its "Banuar A Mannalon Festival" it is usually celebrated every first to second week of May.

-The municipality is traversed by a national road leading to Aurora province.
-The municipality is bounded by the city of San Jose, the municipalities of Talavera, Rizal and Natividad.